Dart-for-Apps/flutter_package_manager/README.md

 `PackageInfo` class contains `packageName`, `appName` and `appIconByteArray`.
 `appIconByteArray` is an array of `base64` byte image of app icon.
 You can get flutter's `Image` widget icon by `appIcon` getter.
+If the app is not installed, than `null` is returned.

-See the `./example` folder for the details.
+See the `./example` and `./lib` folders for the details.